Raise Big-Hearted Kids Using the Easy Once-a-Month Strategy (February)

-Every time I walk into work, every day I’m met with Gandhi’s words:
+Every time I walk into my job, teaching at a large public high school, I’m met with Gandhi’s words hanging on the wall.

 “Be the change you want to see in the world.”

-Last month I blogged about how much we loved working at Feed My Starving Children.
+Last month, in our quest to raise big-hearted kids, I blogged about how much we loved working at Feed My Starving Children.
 This month, we had an opportunity to work with this organization again and just had to take it.

 Our boys participated with the over 835 volunteers from our church that joined other churches and raised at least $15,000 and packed 3,009,312 meals that were shipped to Nicaragua and Liberia.